Gems of the Seine & Unforgettable Douro with Lisbon

 Les Andelys

-Enjoy a relaxed morning on board as you cruise gently along the Seine to Les Andelys, arriving just after lunch.
-This pretty, waterside village dates back almost 900 years and is resplendent with well-preserved Norman-era houses and exquisite public buildings and overlooked by the imposing ruins of King Richard the Lionheart’s castle, Château Gaillard.
+Enjoy a relaxed morning on board as you cruise gently along the Seine to Les Andelys.
+This exquisite waterside village dates back almost 900 years and is resplendent with well-preserved Norman-era houses and exquisite public buildings and overlooked by the imposing ruins of King Richard the Lionheart’s castle, Château Gaillard.
 Take a stroll alongside the river, admiring the striking limestone cliffs rising from it, or through the charming centre of town where the buildings are a living catalogue through time.

 Scenic Freechoice: